Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.english.txt

 HISTORY

 Version 5
-. new component added: "SoD Ending: jastey's Tweaks"
+- new component added: "SoD Ending: jastey's Tweaks"
+- "More dialogue choices": added lines to Jaheira & Dynaheir at the end about their motivation to join the PC
+- added install order syntax for PI
+- Russian version now uses English setup.tra directly

 Version 4
 - Russian translation added, by yota13